Frobeniusnorm/Flint/README.md

 ## Usage ##
 There is no first official version yet.
 However if you want to build it you need the Clang compiler, Make and a installed OpenCL library.
 Then just run make and test if the implementation works on your machine with the test executable build in the test directory.

+There is a documentation which is very much a work in progress: [frobeniusnorm.github.io/Flint](frobeniusnorm.github.io/Flint).
+You can also build it yourself with the Makefile in the docs folder, the prerequisit is a working version of ghc.
+However usually the newest version of the documentation is already built in the repository.

 ## Dependencies ##
 - OpenCL
 - OpenCL C++ headers